Troubleshooting & FAQ

 The as_token was accepted, but the /register request was not

-Usually it's the former, so make sure that the domain field matches your homeserver's server_name exactly.
+• This is the most common issue.
+The domain must match the server_name in your homeserver's config.
 If it doesn't, fix it, regenerate the registration file and restart everything.